 Berlin Welcome Card

 Berlin is a big city, no doubt, but it is well-connected with public transportation.
-Routes can easily be determined using the official BVG site and tickets (single ride, daily, weekly or monthly) can be purchased at U-Bahn and S-Bahn stations or on buses and trams.
+Routes can be determined using the official BVG site and tickets (single ride, daily, weekly or monthly) can be purchased at U-Bahn and S-Bahn stations or on buses and trams.
 However, tourists visiting Berlin will most likely benefit from purchasing a Berlin Welcome Card, which includes all public transportation and various discounts for the specified number of days.
 (Available for 48 or 72 hours – or 4, 5, or 6 consecutive days in Zones A & B or A, B & C. The Berlin Welcome Card Museum Island has the additional benefit of museum entry.)

 For more information about sightseeing in Berlin, go to Visit Berlin, the official Berlin Tourist site.